-When preparing for seed or plant materials distribution, observe the following guidelines:
+When preparing for seed distribution, observe the following guidelines:

-- Check the final destination and the latest phytosanitary import requirements for the importing country (in many countries, regulations are changed frequently, so this needs to be completed before each shipment (click here to see 'post-entry quarantine' details). - Ensure that the national plant protection organization in the exporting country supplies the appropriate documentation, such as an official phytosanitary certificate, that complies with the requirements of the importing country. - Determine the procedures for obtaining a phytosanitary certificate in the country of export. - Knowledge of the appropriate certifying authorities will ensure success at all stages.
+- Check the final destination and the latest phytosanitary import requirements for the importing country (in many countries, regulations are changed frequently, so this needs to be completed before each shipment-see also 'post-entry quarantine' in Chapter 2). - Ensure that the national plant protection organization in the exporting country supplies the appropriate documentation, such as an official phytosanitary certificate, that complies with the requirements of the importing country. - Determine the procedures for obtaining a phytosanitary certificate in the country of export. - Knowledge of the appropriate certifying authorities will ensure success at all stages.

-Procedure for seed or plant materials export
+Procedure for seed export